+- Materials and tools required:

+- → 4mm hex key

+- → A pencil (recommended)

-- → 4mm Allen key - 1.
-Ensure that the UAM is turned off. - 2.
-With a fine tipped pencil draw a line on the back bar along the right edge of the right hand block.
-This will help align the block when re-assembling. - 3.
-Use a 4mm Allen key to turn the right hand block's 4 screws counter clockwise.
+- 1. Ensure that the UAM is turned off.

+- 2. With a fine tipped pencil draw a line on the back bar along the right edge of the right hand block.
+This will help align the block when re-assembling.

+- Use a 4mm hex key to turn the right hand block's 4 screws anticlockwise.